Australia’s Outback Off the Beaten Path: Go for Chillagoe!

 The Archways

 Easy self-guided walk (allow at least 30 minutes, 220 m /720 ft walk).
-This is a semi-open cave system 15 km from Chillagoe.
+It is a semi-open cave system 15 km from Chillagoe.
 The cave is accessed from the Archways car park in Mungana.

 Bauhinia Cave